Connecticut Avenue-Mount Pleasant Line: Bus era

 During the COVID-19 pandemic, route 43 was suspended and route 42 was reduced to operate on its Saturday supplemental schedule during the weekdays beginning on March 16, 2020.
 On March 18, 2020, the line was further reduced to operate on its Sunday schedule.
 Weekend service was later suspended on March 21, 2020.

-On August 23, 2020, route 43 was extended to Gallery Place station and Metro Center station via the 42 routing along H Street, I Street, 9th Street, F Street, and 11th Street.
+On August 23, 2020, all weekend service was restored for Routes 42 and 43.
+Additionally, Route 43 was extended to Gallery Place station and Metro Center station via the 42 routing along H Street, I Street, 9th Street, F Street, and 11th Street.
 Route 43 also added daily service operating every other trip from the 42, travelling underneath Dupont Circle and skipping Dupont Circle station.
-Service will run between 6 a.m. to 10 p.m. daily.
+Service would run between 6 a.m. to 10 p.m. daily.

 In February 2021 during the FY2022 budget, WMATA proposed to eliminate the 42 and 43 routing between Farragut Square and Gallery Place station due to alternative services.
 It however would operate every 12 minutes daily.
+Subsequently on April 22, 2021, WMATA approved the FY2022 budget and received federal funding to avoid service cuts.

+On June 10, 2021, WMATA proposed to reroute the 42 and 43 to the Kennedy Center, eliminating service between Farragut Square and Metro Center station as part of WMATA's Pandemic Recovery Plan.

 On September 5, 2021, routes 42 and 43 were rerouted to operate to the Kennedy Center via 18th Street, 19th Street, and Virginia Avenue NW to replace Route 80 service.
 Service to Gallery Place and Metro Center was eliminated.

 Due to rising cases of the COVID-19 Omicron variant, the line was reduced to its Saturday service on weekdays.
 Full weekday service resumed on February 7, 2022.

+In 2024 during WMATA's FY2024 Budget crisis, WMATA proposed to terminate all 42 and 43 service at Farragut Square and eliminate all weekend service.
+Service between Farragut Square and Kennedy Center would be eliminated.
+However on April 25, 2024, Metro’s Board of Directors approved a $4.8 billion capital and operating budget which avoided service cuts.